-Acknowledgement of Country Page 2
+Acknowledgement of Country previous page Page 2

 Introduction Page 4

 Long Term Financial Plan Page 5

 Workforce Plan Page 23

-Asset Management Strategy Page 24

 INTRODUCTION

 About the Resourcing Strategy.

 All NSW councils use the Integrated Planning & Reporting Framework (IP&R) to guide their planning and reporting activities.
 The requirements for IP&R are set out in the Local Government Act 1993 and the Local Government (General) Regulation 2021.
 Council must post a copy of the Resourcing Strategy on its website.